kieran-ryan/behave-cucumber-matcher/README.md

 ## Acknowledgements

-Based on the Behave step matcher base class and built on the architecture of [cuke4behave](https://gitlab.com/cuke4behave/cuke4behave) by [Dev Kumar Gupta](https://github.com/mrkaiser), with extended type hints, a fix for detecting patterns without arguments, a default parameter type registry, additional documentation for arguments and return types and direct import of the matcher at package level rather than via its module.
+Based on the Behave step matcher base class and built on the architecture of [cuke4behave](https://gitlab.com/cuke4behave/cuke4behave) by [Dev Kumar Gupta](https://github.com/mrkaiser), with extended type hints, a fix for detecting patterns without arguments, a default parameter type registry, additional documentation for arguments and return types, direct import of the matcher at package level rather than via its module, and a global parameter type registry.

 ## License